jaredboynton/postman-enterprise-github-actions/README.md

 Your API documentation and testing assets follow the same branching strategy as your code.
 Feature branches get isolated collections for testing without affecting production documentation.
 The structure stays organized automatically while you handle the actual collection content.

+For teams just getting Postman Enterprise, this means you can scaffold your entire organization retroactively.
+Run the propagator once and watch it create organized workspaces for every repository, transforming an empty Postman instance into a structured environment that mirrors your existing codebase.

 ## How It Works

 The integration operates on a simple principle: GitHub events trigger Postman API calls.
 Push to main creates a workspace with a master collection.
 Create a feature branch, get a forked collection.
 Merge the PR, the fork disappears.